Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: Introduction

 \subsection{Our Contributions}

 This work focuses on the robust location estimation of object data using depth functions, and its main contributions are as follows.

-(i) We propose a new depth function for object data, the metric Oja depth, and extensively study its theoretical properties, in particular characterizing its range of values and showing the sample consistency of its maximizers under specific assumptions.
+(i) We propose a new depth function for object data, the metric Oja depth, and extensively study its theoretical properties.
+In particular, we characterize its range of values and show the sample consistency of its maximizers under specific assumptions.

 (ii) We study the estimation of the deepest objects (data location).
 That is, given a sample $X_1, \ldots, X_n$ of object data, we aim to find the object $X \in \mathcal{X}$ which has the maximal depth value w.r.t. the sample.
 Despite the fundamental nature of this problem, in the earlier works on metric depths it has been considered only by \cite{dai2023tukey}, \revision{who proposed finding the optimum among the sample points $X_1, \ldots, X_n$, or using more elaborate manifold optimization to find the deepest out-of-sample object, as implemented in the R-package \texttt{MHD} \cite{RMHD}}.
 As a competing approach, we propose using non-linear Euclidean optimizers along with a PCA-reduced coordinate representation of the object data to estimate the deepest out-of-sample object.